kirasystems/golem/README.md

 - It is written in Go, using the amazing [Spago](https://github.com/nlpodyssey/spago) module
 - More than just the core model, it provides a tool that can be used end-to-end, supporting the pervasive CSV file format out of the box.
+- It implements simultaneously both the sparsity and input reconstruction objectives described in the original paper.
+Input reconstruction loss can be useful for out-of-distribution detection.

 This is a work in progress that started as a platform for the exploration of the common territory between Software Engineering and Machine Learning.